askoufis/dotfiles/README.md

 Top-level folder names don't really matter, but in most cases they are the same as whatever the config folder name is.
 Each top-level folder contains a `.config` folder, since that's my `$XDG_CONFIG_HOME` folder name, and hence where all my config is actually stored.
 Inside each `.config` folder is a folder named with the specific config folder name required by a specific app; this folder is where the actual config file(s) are.
 For example, the `alacritty` top-level folder contains the following structure: `alacritty/.config/alacritty/alacritty.yml`.

 The exception to this is for OS-specific config.
-In those cases, a prefix of `-{OS}` is appended to the folder.
+In those cases, a suffix of `-{OS}` is appended to the folder.
 For example `alacritty-linux` contains the linux-specific configuration for `alacritty`, whereas `alacritty-mac` contains the macOS-specific configuration for `alacritty`.

 ## Known issues/bugs